 Joomla is an open-source content management system (CMS) for publishing web content.
-Like many other CMS, Joomla lets you build a website without using HTML or CSS.
-That and its zero price tag makes it a favorite option among many businesses and non-profit organizations.
+Like many other CMS platforms, Joomla lets you build a website without writing HTML or CSS.
+That – combined with its zero price tag – makes it a favorite option among businesses, non-profit organizations, and individual creators.

 In this step-by-step Joomla tutorial, we will learn how to use the platform to create whatever website you need.
-We will cover how to install Joomla on your server and give you an overview of its functionality.
+We will cover how to install Joomla on your server, give you an overview of its functionality, and walk you through creating content, choosing a template, and extending your site.

 In the end, we want you to feel comfortable to start exploring Joomla by yourself and keep building on your knowledge.

-Total time to create a website using Drupal: ~2-3 hours
+Total time to create a website using Joomla: ~2-3 hours Skill level: Beginner/Intermediate

 Ready?
 Let’s start.